cbeavis-frameworks/speech-to-code/INSTALLATION.md

 The Node.js installation requires approximately 100MB of free disk space.
 Installation will fail if there is insufficient space.

-### 4. Concurrent npm Operations
+### 4. Package Location Mismatch

-npm can have issues with concurrent operations.
-The app implements locking mechanisms to prevent this, with a 1.5-second delay between operations to ensure stability.

-## Manual Installation

-While the app handles installation automatically, users can also manually install dependencies:

-1. Install Node.js from the official website (https://nodejs.org/)
-2. Install the Claude Code CLI: `npm install -g @anthropic-ai/claude-code@0.2.30`

-The app will detect these manual installations if they are in the standard locations.
+If the Claude Code CLI cannot be found at runtime, it's usually because there's a mismatch between where the package was installed and where the terminal is looking for it.
+The app now handles this by configuring NODE_PATH to include multiple potential locations.

 ## npm Package Details

 The following npm packages are used by the application:

 - `@anthropic-ai/claude-code`: The Claude Code CLI tool that powers the code generation and voice command processing.
-This package is installed locally within the app's bin directory rather than globally.
+This package is installed locally within the node installation directory rather than globally.